Dynamics of forced and unforced autophoretic particles: Problem formulation

 which quantifies the relative importance of the solute advection with respect to its diffusion, and is a measure of the chemical activity of the particle.
+Another important parameter is the ratio of `mechanical' to `chemical' velocity scales, $\epsilon=W^*/U^*$, which is by assumption small compared to unity in the work of~\citet{Saha2021}.
 It is convenient to introduce the scaled flux and mobility parameters,

 The concentration field is governed by the unsteady advection-diffusion equation,

 where $t$ is time and $\boldsymbol{v}$ denotes the velocity field.
 Eq.~\ref{eq:adv_diff} is subject to the two boundary conditions of: (i) constant flux of the solute at the surface of the active particle